 attrib –h iconcache_*.db

 cd /d %userprofile%\AppData\Local\

 del /f /a s IconCache.db

-The last command in both cases will restart Windows Explorer process, which will recreate icon cache files (according to the configured file associations).
+The last command in both cases will restart the Windows Explorer process.
+Explorer.exe when launched, will recreate icon cache files (according to the configured file associations).